The Everything Lab

 Research Interests

-Krystal D. Mize is an Assistant Professor in the Psychology Department and the Director of the EDP Lab at Florida Gulf Coast University.
-With consideration of the role of evolutionary and developmental forces on the social brain, she primarily studies social relationships and emotions.
-Her past psychological research has spanned the lifespan—from womb to tomb.
+Krystal D. Mize is an Assistant Professor in the Psychology Department at Florida Gulf Coast University.
+As an evolutionary developmental psychologist, Dr. Mize considers the role of evolutionary and developmental forces on the social brain.
+She primarily studies social relationships and emotions but her past research has spanned the lifespan—from womb to tomb.
 Dr. Mize has publications on infant and child emotional development, touch and mindfulness interventions, and intimate partner homicide.
 Because of the broad and diverse range of topics that are studied by Dr. Mize, her Research Assistants affectionately refer to the lab as "The Everything Lab".

 Participate in a Research Study